Ex-Baltimore Mayor Catherine Pugh pleads guilty to federal charges involving 'Healthy Holly' children's book

 The grand jury indictment returned on Nov.
 14 also charged two Pugh associates, Gary Brown Jr. and Roslyn Wedington, who pleaded guilty to conspiracy and tax fraud.

 Brown, an aide to Pugh in the state Senate and during her 2016 campaign, helped hawk Pugh's book, often calling himself Healthy Holly's CEO even though he was never an employee.
-Wedington, who worked with Brown and directed a job training center Pugh chaired, "unfortunately" made some wrong decisions" to help pay her medical bills, her lawyer Brandon Mead said.
+Wedington, who worked with Brown and directed a job training center Pugh chaired, "unfortunately" made some wrong decisions to help pay her medical bills, her lawyer Brandon Mead said.

 Pugh started serving in the state legislature in 2005.
 As a state senator, she sat on a committee that funded the University of Maryland Medical System, one of the state's largest private employers.
-She also sat on the hospital network's board starting in 2001 up until the scandal erupted in March.
+She also sat on the hospital network's board starting in 2001 until the scandal erupted in March.

 The medical system paid Pugh $500,000 for 100,000 copies of her books, but there was no contract, and the system described some of the purchases as "grants" in federal filings.
 She returned her most recent $100,000 payment and described the deal as a "regrettable mistake."

-Health care provider Kaiser Permanente also disclosed that it had paid Pugh's Health Holly LLC about $114,000 between 2015 and 2018 for about 20,000 copies.
+Health care provider Kaiser Permanente also disclosed that it had paid Pugh's Healthy Holly LLC about $114,000 between 2015 and 2018 for about 20,000 copies.
 Pugh oversaw Baltimore's spending board in 2017, when the city awarded a $48 million contract to the Kaiser Foundation Health Plan for the Mid-Atlantic States Inc.

-Hur described the alleged crimes as a years-long "ruse" involving "funny documents" that included faked federal tax forms and invoices, and companies that did no actual work.
+Hur described the allegations as a years-long "ruse" involving "funny documents" that included faked federal tax forms and invoices, and companies that did no actual work.

-Asked whether he viewed the buyers of Pugh's book as victims or co-conspirators, Hur said people can "rest assured that we are continuing to look at all the potential criminal charges that could be brought."
+Asked whether he viewed the buyers of Pugh's book as victims or co-conspirators, Hur said people could "rest assured that we are continuing to look at all the potential criminal charges that could be brought."

 CLICK HERE FOR THE FOX NEWS APP

-Jennifer Boone, special agent in charge of the FBI's Baltimore Field Office, said the nearly three-year investigation illustrated that "no one is above the law."
+Jennifer Boone, the special agent in charge of the FBI's Baltimore Field Office, said the nearly three-year investigation illustrated that "no one is above the law."

 "There is a growing intolerance by the American people of public corruption, an intolerance reflected in the willingness to come forward and report abuse of public office," she said.